lipiecki/predictive-analytics-2025/README.md

 uv add ipykernel
 ```

-You are now ready to start with the first notebook - `lab1.ipynb`.
+You are now ready to start with the first notebook - `intro.ipynb`.